 The strengthening of regulations concerning vehicle and tire noise by the Working Party on Noise (GRB) of the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP.29) has made regulation values significantly stricter.
 Tire manufacturers are working on developing technologies in fields such as tread, structural, and material design.
 Furthermore, ISO 10844 (Acoustics - Specifications of Test Tracks for Measuring Noise Emitted by Road Vehicles and Their Tires) was revised with a new version in 2014 to minimize the variation in sound levels produced on the different test tracks where measurements were taken, and its stipulations have been incorporated into Regulation No. 117.
-In Japan, Regulation 117 annexed to the 1958 Agreement has been introduced for tires installed on new vehicles for passenger vehicles from 2018, and for tires installed on light-duty trucks starting in 2019.
-It has also been decided to apply them to medium- and heavy-duty trucks and buses from 2023.
+In Japan, Regulation 117 was introduced for tires installed on new vehicles for passenger vehicles in 2018, and for tires installed on light-duty trucks in 2019.
+Their application to medium- and heavy-duty trucks and buses from 2023 has been finalized.

-4. 5.
+4.5.
 High Load Capacity (HLC) Tires

-The increasingly common electric vehicles need a tire standard with a higher load capacity due to the increase in vehicle weight caused by heavier batteries.
+The increasing spread of electric vehicles call for a tire standard with a higher load capacity due to the increase in vehicle weight caused by heavier batteries.
 The European Tyre and Rim Technical Organisation (ETRTO) has standardized HLC tires, which raise load capacity while maintaining the same dimensions and air pressure as conventional extra load tires.
 Furthermore, the introduction of that standard in ISO 4000-1 (Passenger car tyres and rims-Part 1) is under consideration for international harmonization and standardization.